JingyuCui639/SER-2026-Workshop-Measurement-Error-Models-in-Action/README.md

 ![Molin Wang](images/SC5-Molin-Wang.png)

 **Molin Wang** is Associate Professor of Epidemiology and Biostatistics at the Harvard T.H.
 Chan School of Public Health.
 Her research addresses statistical challenges arising in large epidemiologic cohort studies, with particular emphasis on measurement error methods and their applications in nutritional and environmental epidemiology.
-She serves as lead statistician for several major cohort studies including the Nurses’ Health Study II and the Health Professionals Follow-up Study.
+She serves as lead statistician for several major cohort studies, including the Nurses’ Health Study II and the Health Professionals Follow-up Study.

 ![Jingyu Cui](images/SC5-Jingyu-Cui.jpg)